Ask a Mum: Best Methods to Express Breast Milk

 You can now secure your liquid gold using The Medela Single Harmony Breastpump now available on The MumsVillageShop.
 Shop Now.

 One mum said when she wanted to express breast milk with her single electric pump it gave her time to relax, “My pump allowed me to sit back and enjoy some me-time or surf the Internet on my phone while the machine ran.”
 Another said she didn’t like the sound from the motor, “I couldn’t express breast milk discreetly in the middle of the night, or when I was at work.
 And I had to have my batteries ready for when there was a power cut.”
-With the electric pumps, some of the parts start to wear out with continued use; you may not get as much milk in the same time as when you started using it.
-Depending on the brand, again, some of these worn out parts can be replaced, other brands don’t sell spares.
+With the electric pumps, some of the parts start to wear out with continued use; you may not get as much milk at the same time as when you started using it.
+Depending on the brand, again, some of these worn-out parts can be replaced, other brands don’t sell spares.

 A manual pump takes some practice to get the hang of.
 Some mums said it is tiring and not as effective as an electric pump.
 Other mums say it’s more efficient because you can determine how fast or slow to work the lever.
 “I used a manual pump for both my babies and I loved it,” said one mum.
-“I actually used the same pump.
+“I used the same pump.
 I never had issues with it.”
 Some mums I spoke to said they get to express more breast milk in a shorter time from a single electric pump than they get from a manual pump.
 Others say the reverse.

 The size of your breasts is an important factor to consider when selecting the pump to use.
 Women with large breasts won’t be able to get as much milk from a double breast pump as a woman with smaller breasts would.
 Why?
 Well, with bigger breasts, you would need to use one hand to support the bottom of your breast and the other to hold it in place so that it stays firmly in the flange when you are expressing.
 One mum with large breasts and a double electric pump said she noticed a remarkable increase in her output when she expressed one breast at a time, no matter the time she took.
 A woman with small breasts can effectively use a double breast pump – a double electric or, a single electric on one side and a manual on the other.